-This is a story of passion; passion for cooking, passion for traveling, and a passion for teaching.
+Chef Eric’s Story is a story of passion: a passion for cooking, travelling, and teaching.
 I was ten years old when I decided to become a Chef.
-As soon as I could (6 years later), I started my culinary apprenticeship in Pau, France.
+As soon as I could (six years later), I started my culinary apprenticeship in Pau, France.

-After three years, I felt that I needed a greater challenge and decided to travel overseas to Canada.
+After three years as Executive Chef, I felt I needed a greater challenge and decided to travel overseas to Canada.
 I arrived in Montreal in 1993 and lived there for two and a half years.
 While there, I held various positions in renowned restaurants, including Relais et Châteaux Les Trois Tilleuls.
-While I enjoyed my time in Montreal, I felt that my destiny lay somewhere else, but where?
+While I enjoyed my time in Montreal, I felt that my destiny lay elsewhere, but where?

 Vancouver was the answer to my question.
 I crossed the country and arrived in May 1996.
 But life in Vancouver was not so easy for someone who hardly spoke any English!
 My first job in the city was at the best French restaurant in town, Le Crocodile.
 I worked there for one and a half years as second sous-Chef, cooking and improving my communication skills on the side through participation in English classes.

-In 1997, I started to work at Pacific Institute of Culinary Arts (PICA), which is where I discovered my passion for teaching.
-There is nothing I enjoy more than catching up with former students who are now well-known chefs all over the world.
+In 1997, I started working at the Pacific Institute of Culinary Arts (PICA), where I discovered my passion for teaching.
+There is nothing I enjoy more than catching up with former students who are now well-known chefs worldwide.

 One of the highlights of my career was when I met Chef Paul Bocuse.